CyberPatrick/inbank-frontend/FEEDBACK.md

 There is a **performance issue.**
 Currently, every time the slider is moved, the client makes a request to the server, resulting in too many unnecessary requests.
 It would be better to add a button that, when pressed, sends a request to the server for the credit response.
 Additionally, caching the results can be implemented to prevent repeated requests with the same input data.
 ## The most important shortcoming of TICKET-101
-The backend does not use the formula for credit score, and the frontend is missing the button for the request as well as the display for the maximum loan amount.
+The frontend is missing the button for the request as well as the display for the maximum loan amount.
+Also, change maximum load period to 48 and put it to application.properties.
 **Fixed.**